Our Founding Pastor, Pastor Felix F. Poyser

 Bishop Poyser has distinguished himself as a remarkably faithful, unusually humble and caring Pastor, known for his interest in each member of his congregation and the larger community.
 He served as the District Overseer for the Philadelphia Westside District of Churches and also was a member of the Pennsylvania State Prayer Team.

 His life models the words of one of his favorite songs, “If I can help somebody as I pass along, my living shall not be in vain.”
 He has been recognized by diplomatic and government officials, as well as the National Association of Caribbean Organizations for his efforts to bring together people of various cultures, ethnicities and socio-economic backgrounds.

 In 1999, the City of Philadelphia honored this remarkable servant of God by naming the church block “Reverend Felix Poyser Way”, a deserving tribute.
 In October 2013, Bishop Poyser was awarded the Jamaican Consul General’s Heritage Award in New York, a distinguished award presented for outstanding service to the community and in March 2016, he was inducted into The Pentecostal Theological Seminary Hall of Prophets, which also provides a scholarship in his honor.

-Bishop Poyser and his loving wife, Sis.
-Lilith E. Poyser, have three children, three grandchildren and three great-grandchildren.
+Bishop Poyser leaves to honor his memory his loving wife, Sis.
+Lilith E. Poyser, their three children, three grandchildren and three great-grandchildren.
 The entire family is very active in the church and are exceptionally supportive of its ministries.
 Sis.
 Poyser, a former midwife in England, retired as a nurse in Philadelphia and and the former President of the Philadelphia Westside District Ladies’ Ministries.